 Our Junior School has its own library and central computer pod, with plenty of space for young curious minds to think and be stimulated.
 We also have beautiful playgrounds and open spaces to burn off energy, or relax and reflect.

 As our students enter the Senior School in Year 7, they are exposed to a world of opportunity and get to try everything so they can grow their passions further.

-Construction is currently underway on our new Senior Learning and Leadership Centre on Lawley Crescent.
-This facility will provide a base for our Year 12 students as they prepare for life beyond Perth College and incorporate flexible spaces that mirror universities and modern workplaces.
-Eleven classrooms across two levels will have retractable walls to allow for collaborative learning and large groups to come together for guest speakers, exams and InsideOut workshops.
+Our newest learning space, Excelsior House, will be used by girls across the Senior School and serves as a base for our Year 12 students as they prepare for life beyond Perth College.
+It incorporates flexible spaces that mirror universities and modern workplaces.
+Eleven classrooms across two levels have retractable walls to allow for collaborative learning and large groups to come together for guest speakers, year group meetings, exams and InsideOut workshops.

 For girls exploring Music and Drama, our 650-seat Judith Cottier Theatre is used for community and School concerts and productions, as well as generally for our assemblies.
 A great place to learn and rehearse is the Anne Hairsine Drama Studio, with retractable seating for classes and more intimate performances.
 For the musicians among us, the Opus rooms are perfect for individual tuition.
 Our Art department caters to a variety of disciplines like ceramics, glass, textiles, graphic design and painting.

 Our premium facilities go beyond the Arts.
 The leading-edge Jean Rogerson Science Centre is fully equipped with wet labs attached to each classroom as well as a photography darkroom.